-This may be noteworthy since it is defect anyons (as opposed to solitonic anyons) that stand a chance to implement topological quantum gates - via their potential adiabatic braiding by external tuning of their positions (cf. [183, §3]).
+This may be noteworthy since it is defect anyons (as opposed to solitonic anyons) that stand a chance to implement topological quantum gates - via their potential adiabatic braiding by external tuning of their positions (cf. [186, §3]).

 Acknowledgements.
-For useful discussion concerning aspects of the algebro-topological analysis in §3 we thank Sadok Kallel, Moishe Kohan, Martin Palmer, and Will Sawin.
-Last not least we thank Jack Morava for inspiring discussion.
+For useful discussion concerning aspects of the algebro-topological analysis in §3, we thank Sadok Kallel, Moishe Kohan, Martin Palmer, and Will Sawin.
+For further inspiring discussion we thank Jack Morava.

-$^{8}$ As such there are tantalizing relations of our work to the proposal [179], see particularly the end of §2 there and ftn.
-17 below.
+$^{8}$ As such, there are tantalizing relations of our work to the proposal [182], see particularly the end of §2 there and footnote 17 below.

-2 Exotic Topological Flux Quanta
+$\mathbf{2}$ Exotic Topological Flux Quanta